chrisbarbati/SliceOfHeaven/README.md

 ## Notable Features

+- Fully Functional Ordering System: Customize pizzas with various toppings before checkout.

 - User Authentication: Secure registration and login system.
+Login with Google via API.

 - Role-based Authorization: Different access levels based on user roles.
+Customers can create a new pizza.
+Admin users can add new topping options, view customer orders, etc.

 - Stripe API Payment Integration: Seamless payment processing using the Stripe API.

-- Fully Functional Ordering System: Customize pizzas with various toppings before checkout.
+Currently in test mode, so feel free to try it out.

 ## Demonstration

-Hosted version coming soon!
+Check out a hosted version at [https://sliceofheaven2.azurewebsites.net/](https://sliceofheaven2.azurewebsites.net/) Azure's free hosting speed leaves something to be desired, but it still serves as a fully functional demonstration.
+Feel free to create a user account of your own or to use `test@test.ca` with password `Test123!`